klkkong/sphere/README.rst

 Important release notes
 -----------------------
+2014-11-05: A Darcy solver has been added as an alternative to the Navier-Stokes solver of the fluid phase.
+It can be selected with e.g. `initFluid(cfd_solver = 1)` in the Python module.

 2014-07-28: Fluid flow is no longer simulated in a separate program.
 Use ``sphere`` with the command line argument ``-f`` or ``--fluid`` instead.